-In this paper, Rawlsian fair equality of opportunity and difference principle have been interpreted in such a way as to render Rawlsian equity pragmatically workable within an empirical setting.
+In this paper, Rawlsian Fair Equality of Opportunity and Difference Principle have been interpreted in such a way as to render Rawlsian equity pragmatically workable within an empirical setting.
 Undeniably, Rawls' theory of justice is less user-friendly and much more information demanding than other approaches, but, to our opinion, this should not be a valid reason for abandonment.

 A methodology for non-parametric estimation of Rawlsian inequity has been proposed.
 The latter approach has been implemented to calculate the contribution of Rawlsian inequity to overall income inequality in the USA from 1999 to 2013.
 Iniquitous income disparities are found to account for 56-65% of overall outcome inequality, which more than doubles the usual 15-20% of iniquitous income disparities as estimated for Roemer's inequality of opportunity (Abatemarco 2013, Pistolesi 2009).
-Even worst, our analysis suggests that, due to the recent financial and economic crisis, the huge amount of inequity is found to be rapidly increasing in the last waves.
+Even worse, our analysis suggests that, due to the recent financial and economic crisis, the huge amount of inequity is found to be rapidly increasing in the last waves.

 From a policy perspective, we wish to emphasize two major aspects.
-First, as it appears from our empirical findings, distributive inequity is a very relevant problem, and, today more than yesterday, policy-makers should better take care about the promotion of equity in the income distribution.
-Second, egalitarian policies cannot be aimed exclusively to the promotion of equality of opportunity intended as the compensation of outcome inequalities due to circumstances, and legitimation of inequalities originating from responsible choices.
-This is valuable but risky, because welfare improvements, if there, in terms of equality of opportunity may be offset by increasing subordination, exploitation, and humilation.
+First, as it appears from our empirical findings, distributive inequity is a very relevant problem, and, today more than yesterday, policy-makers should take better care of the promotion of equity in the income distribution.
+Second, egalitarian policies cannot be aimed exclusively at the promotion of equality of opportunity intended as the compensation of outcome inequalities due to circumstances, and legitimation of inequalities originating from responsible choices.
+This is valuable but risky, because welfare improvements in terms of equality of opportunity may be offset by increasing subordination, exploitation, and humilation if implemented.